mkarneim/pojobuilder/README.md

   public String name;
 }
 ```
-When the PojoBuilder Generator reads the pojo above, it will generate a builder class with the name "FluentContactBuilder",
+When the PojoBuilder generator reads the pojo above, it will generate a builder class with the name `FluentContactBuilder`,
-because the default name pattern has been overridden in @MyDefaultDirectives.
+because the default name pattern has been overridden in `@MyDefaultDirectives`.

-Of course you also can amend or override any of the defaults defined by the @MyDefaultDirectives elements,
+Of course you also can amend or override any of the defaults defined by the `@MyDefaultDirectives` elements,
-by defining element values in @GeneratePojoBuilder:
+by defining element values in `@GeneratePojoBuilder`:
 ```java
 @MyDefaultDirectives
 @GeneratePojoBuilder(intoPackage = "builder")